 The office of county commissioner is a challenging, diverse and complex assignment that encompasses a broad spectrum of issues and responsibilities.
 The La Plata County Board of County Commissioners (BOCC) consists of three elected officials, each representing a geographic district but all of whom are elected at large.
-Brad Blake is the District 1 Commissioner; Gwen Lachelt is the District 2 Commissioner and Julie Westendorff is the District 3 Commissioner.
+Clyde Church is the District 1 Commissioner; Gwen Lachelt is the District 2 Commissioner and Julie Westendorff is the District 3 Commissioner.
 Generally speaking, District 1 consists of the western portion of the County; District 2 includes Durango and a portion of the Animas Valley; and District 3 consists of the eastern portion of the County.
 The term of office is four years, and in La Plata County, county commissioners are limited to two consecutive terms.

 The office of county commissioner is one of several county elected officials.
 The others are the sheriff, clerk and recorder, treasurer, assessor, coroner and surveyor.
 The BOCC has no direct authority over the other elected officials, except that the BOCC approves the budget for all of their offices.